Tonight, I get to see Anthony Bourdain. This is very exciting but also important for me.

 The meals on the show became more interesting to me.
 Things that I never would have touched or even thought about suddenly looked not just good, but delicious.
 It made me wonder if I had been wrong.
 Was I missing something?

 Like most things, my transition from Chunky-soup-eating bachelor to annoying foodie was gradual.
-The reacquaintance with vegetables was one of the greatest benefits of this new horizon broadening.
+My reacquaintance with vegetables was one of the greatest benefits of this new development.
 At first, I wasn’t quite sure if I liked these new additions or not.
 I kept trying, though, and learned to appreciate a broader range of flavors—those not revolving around salt, sugar or fat.

 This helped my cooking at home exponentially, too.
 I currently have a spice and herb cabinet that would make a 14th-century merchant cream his pants.
 I can make a coq au vin, pesto, tagine, ceviche or ramen that you’d do terrible, terrible things for.

 Furthermore, seeing Tony’s travels made me actually get up off my ass and get a passport.
-Thus far, I’ve only been to the Bahamas, Canada and Ireland, but I will make it to many other places in my lifetime.
+Thus far, I’ve only been to the Bahamas, Canada, Iceland and Ireland, but I will make it to many other places in my lifetime.
 Of this, I am sure.

-All of this—substantially improved diet, cooking skills and traveling—is because I stumbled across an entertaining travel show that sated my burgeoning wanderlust and curiosity.
+All of this—substantially improved diet, cooking skills and traveling—is because I stumbled across an entertaining travel show that sated my burgeoning curiosity.

 I don’t know if I’ll get to meet Tony tonight; I probably won’t.
 But I’m incredibly thankful for his continued presence.